hemml/OMGlib/README.md

 (async-bind (res (some-rpc-function arg1 arg2))
   (jslog res) ;; The code will be executed asynchronously after RPC call completion
 ```

+### CLOS

+The preliminary CLOS support is added.
+You can use `defclass-f`, `defmethod-f` and `defgeneric-f` to create browser-side classes, methods and generics.
+May be buggy, please report all bugs found.
+Browser-side methods cannot be invoked directly from the host, use `remote-exec` instead.
+The CLOS implementation is JSCL is very old and may be obsolete, see JSCL documentation and issues on github.
+For example there is problems with accessors setf expanders.

 ### Sessions